 Finally, you will engage in 21 credit hours of professional research, working toward a dissertation.
 The dissertation serves as the capstone of your PhD.
 It consists of a reality-based project and gives you the chance to engage in authentic professional problem-solving with the goal of expanding best practices in the IT field.

 Costs for programs of study at University of the Cumberlands are competitive and affordable.
 Click here to view tuition rates and fees.

 University of the Cumberlands has established qualitative and quantitative requirements for admission of students whose education preparation evidences the potential for a high-level performance.
 Admission to our University is very competitive as well as selective and we review each application by the same standards.

 Admission to our University is very competitive as well as selective and we review each application by the same standards.

 - Application and Application Fee

-- Official Transcripts must be received for all undergraduate and graduate coursework from regionally accredited colleges or universities directly from the issuing college or university
+- Official Transcripts must be received for all undergraduate and graduate coursework from an accredited college or university directly from the issuing college or university.

-- Doctoral degree admission requires a cumulative grade point average of at least 3.5* on a 4.0 scale from the conferred master’s degree as well as in any subsequent graduate study.
-Admission to a Doctoral degree requires a master’s degree or higher from a regionally accredited institution, in a field related to the doctoral degree of application.
+- Doctoral degree admission requires a cumulative grade point average of at least 3.0* on a 4.0 scale from the conferred master’s degree as well as in any subsequent graduate study.
+Admission to a Doctoral degree requires a master’s degree or higher from a US Department of Education recognized accredited institution, in a field related to the doctoral degree of application.

 - Any international course work complete must have official transcript evaluations completed and submitted to the University by the evaluation firm.
 Evaluations MUST include GPA for admission.
 Approved Evaluation Firms are: